-The grants and equipment have enabled Bryony to live a full active life.
-She has been able to stay living in her home, and goes horse riding again.
+The grants and equipment have enabled Bryony to live a fully active life.
+She has been able to stay living in her home and goes horse-riding again.
 Her daughter returned to university, and her son retook his exams.
 Both graduated and are now in full-time employment.

 “It’s not just what you’ve done for me, it’s the fact you’re still there for me,” said Bryony.

 “The OA helped me to rebuild my life by being there.

 “Before the Officers’ Association helped me, I was a liability.
 The OA has helped me in so many ways.
 The main thing to me is that I can stay in my own home.

 “My children, they can come for love, not duty – that is so important to me.”

 If you are a veteran and are in need of support, a range of help and information is available from all our Veterans’ Gateway referral partners.